Sulfur hexafluoride: Synthesis and reactions

+As a result of its inertness, SF_{6} has an atmospheric lifetime of around 3200 years, and no significant environmental sinks other than the ocean.

 Applications

 By 2000, the electrical power industry is estimated to use about 80% of the sulfur hexafluoride produced, mostly as a gaseous dielectric medium.
 Other main uses as of 2015 included a silicon etchant for semiconductor manufacturing, and an inert gas for the casting of magnesium.

 Dielectric medium

-SF_{6} is used in the electrical industry as a gaseous dielectric medium for high-voltage sulfur hexafluoride circuit breakers, switchgear, and other electrical equipment, often replacing oil-filled circuit breakers (OCBs) that can contain harmful polychlorinated biphenyls (PCBs).
-SF_{6} gas under pressure is used as an insulator in gas insulated switchgear (GIS) because it has a much higher dielectric strength than air or dry nitrogen.
+SF_{6} is used in the electrical industry as a gaseous dielectric medium for high-voltage sulfur hexafluoride circuit breakers, gas insulated switchgear (GIS), and other electrical equipment, often replacing oil-filled circuit breakers (OCBs) that can contain harmful polychlorinated biphenyls (PCBs).
+SF_{6} gas under pressure is used as an insulator in GIS because it has a much higher dielectric strength than air or dry nitrogen.
 The high dielectric strength is a result of the gas's high electronegativity and density.
 This property makes it possible to significantly reduce the size of electrical gear.
 This makes GIS more suitable for certain purposes such as indoor placement, as opposed to air-insulated electrical gear, which takes up considerably more room.

 Gas-insulated electrical gear is also more resistant to the effects of pollution and climate, as well as being more reliable in long-term operation because of its controlled operating environment.
 Exposure to an arc chemically breaks down SF_{6} though most of the decomposition products tend to quickly re-form SF_{6}, a process termed "self-healing".
 Arcing or corona can produce disulfur decafluoride (S_{2}F_{10}), a highly toxic gas, with toxicity similar to phosgene.
 S_{2}F_{10} was considered a potential chemical warfare agent in World War II because it does not produce lacrimation or skin irritation, thus providing little warning of exposure.

 SF_{6} is also commonly encountered as a high voltage dielectric in the high voltage supplies of particle accelerators, such as Van de Graaff generators and Pelletrons and high voltage transmission electron microscopes.

 Alternatives to SF_{6} as a dielectric gas include several fluoroketones.
 Compact GIS technology that combines vacuum switching with clean air insulation has been introduced for a subset of applications up to 420 kV.